scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 ******************************************

 We use data from the `MSLP 2014 Schizophrenia Challenge <https://www.kaggle.com/c/mlsp-2014-mri/data>`__.
-The dataset correponds to the Functional Connectivity Networks (FCN) extracted from resting-state fMRIs of 86 patients at 28 Regions Of Interest (ROIs).
-Roughly, an FCN corresponds to a correlation matrix and can be seen as a point on the manifold of Symmetric Positive-Definite (SPD) matrices in 28 dimensions.
-Patients are separated in two classes: schizophrenic and control.
-Our goal is to classify them.
+The dataset corresponds to the Functional Connectivity Networks (FCN) extracted from resting-state fMRIs of 86 patients at 28 Regions Of Interest (ROIs).
+Roughly, an FCN corresponds to a correlation matrix and can be seen as a point on the manifold of SPD matrices in 28 dimensions.
+Our goal is to classify patients who are separated into two classes: schizophrenic and control.
 First we load the data.

 .. code:: python